garrett9/app-ignition-laradock/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "Bug report"
-about: "Report a general issue, encountered while using AppIgnition."
+about: "Report a general issue encountered while using AppIgnition."
 labels: "Type: Bug"
 ---